donboulton666/bibwoe.com/src/content/posts/groups.md

 >
 > Thus his name is, "ALL".
 >
-> > You end your prayers with Amen; "nope wrong", Amen or Amon is a utterance of and for the Egyptian Ruler Amon, a watcher Angel, it should end with.
+> > You end your prayers with Amen; "nope wrong", Amen or Amon is a utterance of and for the Egyptian Ruler Kufu or Amon, a watcher Angel, it should end with.
 >
-> > > "FOR ALL MEN".
+> > > "FOR ALL OF MAN".

 Before your first breath mankind/forefathers has grouped you into a religion and a fraction of nationalism's and ways.
 You have no choice in many cases to become the group, a sum of others.

-> No freedom to just be.
+> No Free birds or a simple freedom to just be.
 Even One of my Favorite children Russell Brand insists we have to be part of the group.
 Individualism is not allowed.
 British brainwashed, sorry Russell not correct.

 How sad my loves that your life of freedom to, 'Just Be", has been taken away from the before birth.